[ About ]

 Olga Prinku portrait in North Yorkshire.jpg

 Before I began this journey, I was a graphic designer by profession.
-I’ve always been a keen crafter – flowers-on-tulle embroidery grew out of my love of knitting and wreath-making.
+I’ve always been a keen crafter – stitching with nature grew out of my love of knitting and wreath-making.
 My favourite part of it is the scope to be inventive.
-Drawing inspiration from traditional embroidery I love coming up with new ideas and experiment with the technique further.
+Drawing inspiration from traditional embroidery, I love coming up with new ideas to further my experiments with the technique.

 The art of flowers-on-tulle embroidery